One dead as migrants storm Eurotunnel terminal

 "It was over 100 on a number of trains.
-It's an unusually high number, normally it's a handful or zero," the British source close to the matter told AFP.
+It's an unusually high number, normally it's a handful or zero," the British source told AFP.

-French Interior Minister Bernard Cazeneuve announced he would send an additional 120 police officers to Calais to try to deal with the crisis but stressed that the responsibility must also lie with Eurotunnel.
+French Interior Minister Bernard Cazeneuve announced he would send an additional 120 police officers to Calais but stressed that the responsibility must also lie with Eurotunnel.

 - 'Don't queue up with trucks' -

 The incident overnight sparked renewed travel chaos at a peak European holiday period, with long queues of lorries forming very early Wednesday morning, according to an AFP reporter on the scene.